 Sony a7R III - My main body for still and video.
 Link

-Sony FE 16-35mm f/2.8 GM - Almost always on the camera.
+Sony FE 16-35mm f/2.8 GM - Great versatile workhorse of a lens.
+Razor sharp.
 Love to shoot low and wide for landscapes!
 Link

 Sony FE 100-400mm f/4.5-5.6 GM OSS - For wildlife, landscapes and action!
 Link

 Tripod & Support